 Brittany Wedd is the Director of Operations of Discovery Station at Hagerstown, Inc.- a hands-on museum that provides life-long learning experiences to thousands of children and families each year.
 Her work focuses on cultivating an environment that stimulates curiosity for discovery, exploration, and further investigation through exhibits and programs that focus on Science, Technology, Engineering, Art, and Math (STEAM) principles.
 Through her work at the museum and in science events hosted at the White House, she has participated as a science instructor to over 30,000 children.
 She is the past Vice President of the Washington County Association of Museums and Historical Sites.
 She also serves on the advisory board for the Monarch Alliance to promote the conservation of Monarch Butterflies.
 In her free time, she is a lobbyist for Lyme literate legislation to help battle the ongoing epidemic of Lyme Disease.
 She also enjoys reading publications on theoretical physics and climate change.

-Morgan Irons is a recent Duke University with a double major with honors in environmental science and biology, a chemistry minor, and a pre-medicine emphasis.
+Morgan Irons is a recent Duke University graduate with a double major with honors in environmental science and biology, a chemistry minor, and a pre-medicine emphasis.
 Her research review on closed ecological systems (CES’s) led to the development of a new patent pending CES model, the Three-Zone Model, and the founding of Deep Space Ecology.
 At Duke University’s Research Greenhouses, Morgan has performed research growing plants in Mars regolith simulant to better learn how plants will grow on Mars.
 Morgan plans on continuing her education to receive a Ph.D and M.D. in astro-ecology and space medicine before entering the astronaut program.

 Emily Judd discovered her passion for science by reading many science fiction books, especially the Tom Swift, Jr. series, and attending a two-week science camp during middle school that included hunting for fossils and hands-on chemical analysis.
 She graduated from the University of Central Florida in 2016, where she majored in Aerospace Engineering and Music Performance.
 This combination of studies led her to conduct outreach in integrating the arts with STEM fields and encouraging young students to pursue careers in science and engineering, particularly in the space sector.
 After successful internships at Iowa State University on automating wind turbine blade manufacturing and NASA Langley Research Center on creating new nanocomposite materials, Emily realized that she enjoyed the opportunities available in research and development.
 She is now working towards her Ph.D. in Climate and Space Sciences and Engineering at the University of Michigan with research interests in planetary atmospheres, astrodynamics, and aerospace structures and materials.